-Cash flow from investing activities is derived from changes in oil and gas property balances and other investment activities.
-Cash flow used in investing activities for the three months ended May 31, 2020 and 2019 was \$-0-, respectively.
+Cash flow from investing activities is derived from changes in crude oil property balances and any lending activities.
+Cash flow provided by (used in) our investing activities for the nine months ended November 30, 2020 was \$-0- in comparison to cash flow provided by (used in) our investing activities of \$-0- for the nine months ended November 30, 2019.

-Cash Flow Provided By Financing Activities
+Cash Flow (Used In) Provided By Financing Activities

-Cash flow from financing activities is derived from changes in long-term liability account balances, our borrowing activities or in equity account balances, excluding retained earnings.
-Cash flow provided by financing activities for the three months ended May 31, 2020 was \$42,395 in comparison to the \$14,000 provided by financing activities in the three months ended May 31, 2019.
-For the three months ended May 31, 2020, we made payments of \$15,000 to our line of credit with UBS Bank.
+Cash flow from financing activities is derived from changes in long-term liability account balances or in equity account balances, excluding retained earnings.
+Cash flow used in our financing activities was \$15,307 for the nine months ended November 30, 2020 in comparison to cash flow provided by our financing activities of \$29,000 for the nine months ended November 30, 2019.
+This change in our cash flow provided by (used in) activities was primarily due to the recognition of annual insurance premium financing activities.
+For the nine months ended November 30, 2020, we made total payments of \$45,000 to our line of credit with UBS Bank.

-The following discussion is a summary of cash flows provided by or used in our financing activities at May 31, 2020.
+The following discussion is a summary of cash flows provided by, and used in, the Company's financing activities at November 30, 2020.